rackspace/runway/docs/source/runway_config.rst

     # be disabled entirely (see "Repo Structure")
     # ignore_git_branch: true

-The runway config file can also be placed in a module folder (e.g. a repo/environment containing only one module doesn't need to nest the module in a subfolder)
+The Runway config file can also be placed in a module folder (e.g. a repo/environment containing only one module doesn't need to nest the module in a subfolder)

 .. code-block:: yaml